T-Mobile Sponsored · TECHIN 515, University of Washington · 2025 to 2026

 Custom PCB

 Designed in KiCad, fabricated in Shenzhen, hand-soldered by the team.
-16 Hall sensors + 16 RGB LEDs on a 2-layer board.
+64 Hall sensors + 64 RGB LEDs across four 2-layer boards.

 Stockfish 18 AI